MichelleGri/la-boulangerie/README.md

 ### Features on all pages

 #### Navigation Bar
 The navigation bar appears on all four pages of the website.
 This enables the user to easily move between pages without having to use the ‘back’ function.
 The navigation bar includes the bakery logo on the left side of the page, which returns to user to the homepage when clicked.
 There is an ‘order online’ button in the center of the header which enables the user to easily find out how to place an online order.
 This button is linked to the menu page.
 Links to all four pages of the website are at the right of the header: Home, Menu, Gallery, and Contact Us.
-The navigation bar and ‘order online’ button are responsive on multiple screen sizes, and move to under the logo on small screens, such as mobile devices.
+The navigation bar and ‘order online’ button are responsive on multiple screen sizes, and move to under the logo on small screens, such as tablets and mobile devices.

 #### Footer
 The footer is featured on all four pages of the website.
 It is identical on all pages and appears at the bottom of the page.
 There are three sections included within the footer: